Renfe Class 130: Operations and services

+Since January 2020 Renfe Class 130 operate on the Figueres-Alicante route via Girona, Barcelona, Camp de Tarragona, Castellón and Valencia for the Euromed services.

 On services such as Gijon-Madrid they have been replaced by Renfe Class 120 trainsets (2011).

 Developments

 Renfe Class 730

 In order to extend high-quality services to parts of Spain not on the high-speed network Renfe acquired hybrid trains with both electric and diesel power for delivery in 2012 for use from Madrid to Murcia and Galicia, built by Talgo and Bombardier, at a cost of 78 million euro.
 The new trains based on the S-130 were initially coded S130H, later S730;